CLNEulalia/Building-A-Bigger-Project/readme.md

 #### Structuring your code
 The beauty of code is that there are so many correct answers and strategies in order to get to those correct answers.
 The way one person structures their code may be totally different than another person, and that is totally okay!

+## Break (10 min / 3:45)

 # Tic Tac Toe Example
 In this section of the class, I am going to go different versions of code that does exactly the same thing -- it creates a Tic Tac Toe application.

-## Break (10 min / 3:25)

-## Algorithm (5 min / 3:30)
+## Algorithm (5 min / 3:50)
 Instead of brute forcing the check to see if the game is over, we can do it algorithmically.
 We can keep track of each player's current tally of pieces in each row, column, and diagonal and if that tally is equal to three, they have won.
 We can do this using nested arrays.
 If this is unclear, do not worry!
 Its a bit outside the scope of this class.
 I used data attributes on the HTML tags to get the coordinates of the clicked on grid item, and I use those coordinates in order to update the player's score at the at position.

-## Functional Approach (10 min / 3:40)
+## Functional Approach (15 min / 4:05)
-* If we look at the `functions/script.js` file you can see that I wrote this script as a set of functions.
-The code is pretty neat and organized.
-I broke each chunk of logic into a singular function so that the code is easy to debug -- I can know exactly where the problem lies.
+* If we look at the `vanilla/script.js` or the `pf-functional-vanilla/app.js` file you can see how the code is largely composed as a set of functions.
+I broke each chunk of logic into a singular function so that the code is easy to debug.
+Any issues that pop up can be more easy to find and isolate.

+Take a few minutes to go over the the code.
+Thinking big picture, what stands out?
+What do you understand?
+What is confusing?
+How is this different from how you may have structured this app?

-## OOP Approach (10 min / 3:50)
+## OOP Approach (5 min / 4:10)
-* We can take the exact same code and restructure it so that the code falls into methods within a class.
-The code is almost exactly the same, it is just moved around.
-This is another perfectly valid way to structure your code.
+* This takes the same functionality of the code before but restructures it so that the code falls into methods within a class.
+Yes, there is JQuery here, but it is only used sparingly.

+Take a few minutes to look over this code.

-## MV Approach (10 min / 4:00)
+## MV Approach (5 min / 4:15)
-* We can also structure the code so that it falls under two different classes -- one that stores all of the responses to user interaction (i.e. the JQuery) called the View controller, and one that stores the data processing methodology called the Model.
+* We can also structure the code so that it falls under two different classes -- one that stores all of the responses to user interaction called the *View* controller, and one that stores the data processing methodology called the *Model*.
 [Here](https://git.generalassemb.ly/ga-wdi-lessons/js-model-view-seperation) is a further breakdown on how this can look.

-## Vanilla JS Approach
-There is also a version of the app written in pure vanilla JavaScript without JQuery if you are curious about how that can be achieved.
+MV approach is an example of *Separation of Concerns*, a concept very important to programming large applications.

+Model-View separation is an important concept in developing web apps.
+Why might it be important to separate your model components from your view?

-## Review
+## Review (5 min / 4:20)
 * What are two techniques we can use for early planning (before we start writing code)?
 * Why is planning such an important step of development?
 * What does "refactor" mean?
 * What are some different application design strategies we can use?
 * What are some good strategies for writing modular and clear code?
+* Explain the difference between a functional approach and an OOP approach.
+* What does Separation of Concerns mean in regards to programming?

+## Break (10 min / 4:30)